Steven F. Havill

-Steven F. Havill is an American author of mysteries and westerns.
+Steven Frederick Havill (June 22, 1945 – August 27, 2026) was an American author of mysteries and westerns.

-Havill lives in Datil, New Mexico, with his wife Kathleen, a writer and artist.
+Havill lived in Datil, New Mexico, with his wife Kathleen, a writer and artist.
 A high school teacher of biology and English by day, Havill earned both his B.A. and M.A. from the University of New Mexico.
-He has written two series of police procedurals set in the fictional Posadas County, New Mexico; along with other works.
+He wrote two series of police procedurals set in the fictional Posadas County, New Mexico; along with other works.

+Havill died on August 27, 2026, at the age of 81.